ror-community/ror-records/README.md

         git commit -m "adding relationships list to v1.3" git push origin rc-v1.3-review

-3. Go to https://github.com/ror-community/ror-updates/actions/workflows/generate_relationships.yml (Actions > Create relationships in the ror-records repository)
+3. Go to https://github.com/ror-community/ror-updates/actions/workflows/generate_relationships.yml (Actions > Create relationships in the ror-updates repository)
-4. Click Run workflow at right, choose the branch that you just pushed relationships.csv to, and click the green Run workflow button.
+4. Click Run workflow at right, choose the schema version and branch that you just pushed relationships.csv to, and click the green Run workflow button.
+If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
 5. It will take a few minutes for the workflow to run.
 If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
 If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the generate-relationships box on the workflow run page in Github.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
 6. If this workflow fails, there's likely a mistake in the relationships.csv or one or more of the ROR record JSON files that needs to be corrected.
-In that case, make the needed corrections, commit and push the files to the vX.X branch and repeat steps 3-5 to re-run the Create relationships workflow.
+In that case, make the needed corrections, commit and push the files to the rc-vX.X branch and repeat steps 3-5 to re-run the Create relationships workflow.

+## Remove relationships to inactive records
+Active records cannot contain relationships to inactive or withdrawn records.
+On each release, all release records must be checked for status changes and, for any where status changed from active to inactive or withdrawn, relationships to those records must be removed from active records (both in the release and in production).

+Relationships to inactive records are removed using a script [remove_relationships.py](https://github.com/ror-community/curation_ops/blob/v2-crosswalk/remove_relationships/remove_relationships.py) triggered by a Github action [Remove relationships to inactive records](https://github.com/ror-community/ror-updates/actions/workflows/remove_relationships.yml), which must be run AFTER the Generate relationships action.

+1. Go to https://github.com/ror-community/ror-updates/actions/workflows/remove_relationships.yml (Actions > Remove relationships to inactive records in the ror-updates repository)
+4. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
+If the directory containing the files you'd like to validate has a different name from the branch you're working on, enter name of that directory.
+5. It will take a few minutes for the workflow to run.
+If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
+If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `

+## Update labels in relationships
+When the ROR display name changes in a release record, relationships labels must be updated in any related records.
+Records are checked for ROR display name changes and relationship labels in related records are updated using a script [update_related.py](https://github.com/ror-community/curation_ops/blob/main/update_related_records/update_related.py) triggered by a Github action [Update labels in relationships](https://github.com/ror-community/ror-updates/actions/workflows/update_labels.yml), which must be run AFTER the Remove relationships to inactive records action.

+1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_labels.yml (Actions > Update labels in related records in the ror-updates repository)
+4. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
+If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
+5. It will take a few minutes for the workflow to run.
+If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
+If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `

+## Update locations
+All release records must have their locations.geonames_details checked against the Geonames API and updated with the latest Geonames data if any differences exist.
+Locations are updated using a script [update_addresses.py](https://github.com/ror-community/curation_ops/blob/main/update_address_only/update_addresses.py) triggered by a Github action [Update addresses](https://github.com/ror-community/ror-updates/actions/workflows/update_addresses.yml).
+This action should be run after all changes to release files are complete, except last modified date updates.

+1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_addresses.yml (Actions > Update addresses in the ror-updates repository)
+4. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
+If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
+5. It will take a few minutes for the workflow to run (can be longer for large releases or if the Geonames API is disagreeable).
+If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
+If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832`

+## Update last modified dates
+All release records must have their last modified date updated to match the (planned) date of the release.
+Ideally, this date should match the data dump file date.
+Release file generation is often completed 1 or more days before the release is actually deployed.
+In that case, the planned release date should be used (not the current date).

+Last modified dates are updated using a script [update_last_mod.py](https://github.com/ror-community/curation_ops/blob/v2-crosswalk/utilities/update_last_mod/update_last_mod.py) triggered by a Github action [Update last modified date](https://github.com/ror-community/ror-updates/actions/workflows/update_last_mod.yml).
+This action should be run after all other changes to release files are complete.

+1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_last_mod.yml(Actions > Update last modified date in the ror-updates repository)
+4. Click Run workflow at right, choose the rc-vX.X branch, enter the planned release date in the "Date value to populate last_modified field with (YYYY-MM-DD)" field and click the green Run workflow button.
+If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
+5. It will take a few minutes for the workflow to run (can be longer for large releases or if the Geonames API is disagreeable).
+If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
+If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832`

 ## Validate files again in ror-updates
-After relationships are added, record files should be validated again to ensure that the changes applied by the script are still schema-valid.
+After all record updates above are complete, record files should be validated again to ensure that the changes applied by the script are still schema-valid.
+During this validation run, relationships and locations should also be validated.

-Follow the steps above to run validation, but make sure to tick the "Check box to validate relationships" checkbox.
+Follow the steps above to run validation, but make sure to tick the "Check box to validate relationships" checkbox and leave the "Check box to skip Geonames validation" box unchecked.

 # Release to Staging